-There are many strategies in the strength and conditioning community for training the hip, among them are: deadlifts, squats, power cleans, lunges, KB swings, hip thrusts, etc. These movements have proven to be an effective way to train the hip in the sagittal and frontal planes of motion; however, much of the magic underlying hip function occurs in the transverse plane of motion.
+There are many strategies that Injury Prevention Specialists (like an NASM-CES) can use for training the hip, among them are: deadlifts, squats, power cleans, lunges, KB swings, hip thrusts, etc. These movements have proven to be an effective way to train the hip in the sagittal and frontal planes of motion; however, much of the magic underlying hip function occurs in the transverse plane of motion.

 The ability to “anti-rotate” and stabilize the hip during single leg stance and deceleration activities has proven effective in mitigating the risk of patellofemoral and ACL injuries and the ability to produce rotational power through the hips is a hallmark of any great athlete (Boling et al., 2009).

 The following article discusses anatomy and function of the external rotators and offers three essential exercises that will enhance performance and durability for clients of all fitness levels.

 1. Readers will be introduced to the anatomical structure of the external rotators of the hips.

 2. Readers will be able to articulate the importance of external rotator strength and stability in regards to injury prevention and performance.

 3. Readers will be introduced to three exercises which help enhance hip function.